'Pyongyang-bound' Trump says world dodged 'nuclear catastrophe' - Journal du Cameroun

 But critics charged the summit legitimised Kim, whose regime has been accused of multiple human rights abuses, and said the summit was more about headlines than substantive progress.

-“It was a great photo-op, great photo-op.
+“It was a great photo-op.
 But the substance needs to be followed up,” Akira Kawasaki, from the ICAN anti-nuclear group told AFP.

 Kawasaki urged the two governments to sign the Treaty on the Prohibition of Nuclear Weapons which “can’t tweet, can’t change its own mind on the way back home, and can’t be changed by the fragile ego of some leaders.”